 In the future, you can expect more ATS providers to roll out more out-of-the-box DE&I features on their platforms.
-Look for providers that are releasing features like fully functional DE&I dashboards, as well as in-job widgets (customizable snippets you can place on your company’s website that allow candidates to click and apply for jobs).
+Look for providers that are releasing features like fully functional DE&I dashboards, as well as in-job widgets (customisable snippets you can place on your company’s website that allow candidates to click and apply for jobs).

 Any ATS you use should provide you with detailed reporting of how many applicants view your jobs, how many are completing applications, and how many applicants started an application but didn’t finish one.
 Your ATS should also enable you to identify and follow up with potential applicants who may be a good fit for a job but didn’t complete their applications.

 Of course, many recruiters and line Managers are bombarded with applications every week.
 You need to be able to scan large quantities of applications to find the right candidates.

 With traffic reporting and an analytics function, a job portal can help you do this by pushing powerful AI features.
 Multiple analytics layers can capture and present important applicant information to focus on the best candidates in your talent pool.

 For example, iCIMS has a pre-configured Google Tag Manager solution that captures data on every iCIMS portal for users.
 This tool allows you to manage all your website tags—the codes and pixels on your website that gather data—without editing code directly.

 With the iCIMS system, data is cleaned and presented directly in a dashboard.
 This gives you access to more granular trends occurring on your job listings.
 This is how you gain clear data on job clicks, applications started, and more.